avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 $ ./configure --with-pd=/Applications/Pd-0.45-4-64bit.app/Contents/Resources/
 ~~~~

-Since this is should become a 64bit build, omit the `--enable-fat-binary` flag.
+Since this should become a 64bit build, omit the `--enable-fat-binary` flag.

+### Build

 Then build with: